 Generally, the rule for common-law couples is two-fold.
 First, anything purchased during the relationship belongs to the person who paid for it.
-Second, if something was purchased together, it will likely get divided.

 Of course, this can get complicated especially if you have lived together for a long time.
 Some items are not easy to divide and so you would normally share the value of the property between each party.